Steelton-Highspire School District

 Is my child’s Google App for Education Account secure?

 The safety and security of our students and their accounts are very important to the district.
 Therefore, these Google Accounts will reside on an SHSD Schools Internet domain owned by the District and is intended for educational use only.
 Students will only be able to collaborate and communicate with other students and staff whose accounts are within this domain.
 These accounts comply with legal requirements for safety and security, such as the Child Internet Protection Act and the Children’s Online Privacy Protection Act.
-The district is also sets restrictions on the educational apps that will be utilized as part of each child’s Google Account.
+The district is also sets restrictions on the educational apps that will be utilized as a part of each child’s Google Account.
 These restrictions dictate what information may be shared and who may access information, amongst other guidelines.
 Please also keep in mind that these accounts and all content contained within the accounts are the property of SHSD and may be reviewed at any time.
 Any violation of School Board policy using Google Accounts will be addressed as outlined in the appropriate policies.

 Can I opt my child out of Google Apps for Education?